wf4ever/ro-manager/src/roverlay/roverlay.md

 ## roverlay deployment plans

-The service has been tempoirarily deployed at andros.zoo.ox.ac.uk for testing, but this is not a production service and may be taken down at any time.
+The service has been temporarily deployed at andros.zoo.ox.ac.uk for testing, but this is not a production service and may be taken down at any time.

-Deployment on the Wf4Ever sandbox has been attempted, but a fulkly functional service does not exist here because the service does not work through a reverse proxy (see below).
+Deployment on the Wf4Ever sandbox has been attempted, but a fully functional service does not exist here because the service does not work seamlessly through a reverse proxy (see below).

 ### Note about reverse proxy deployment